 If you have pulmonary hypertension (PH), it means that the blood pressure in your lungs is higher than normal.
 Up to 10% of adults with congenital heart disease (CHD) could have PH.

 The heart has two sides that send blood to two places—the lungs and the body.
 When your caregiver uses a blood pressure cuff on your arm, s/he is measuring the pressure of arterial blood in your body.
-Blood pressure is always measured at two points: when the heart beats (systole) and when the heart relaxes (diastole).
-Normal blood pressure in the body should be less than 120/80mmHg.
-In the lungs, the pressure should be less than 40/18mmHg, or under 25mmHg on average.
-If the average (mean) pressure in the lungs is higher than 25mmHg, you have PH.
+Because the heart beats, blood pressure is not a single number.
+It is reported at two points: when the heart beats (systole) and when the heart relaxes (diastole).
+Blood pressure in the arteries feeding the body may average 90 or 95 mmHg (120/80 mmHg).
+The average blood pressure in the lung arteries is much lower.
+Pulmonary hypertension means having an average pressure in the lung arteries more than 20 mmHg.
+Of note, the definition of PH changed in 2019, from more than 25 mmHg.

 Image courtesy of the Columbus Ohio Adult Congenital Heart Disease Program at Nationwide Children’s Hospital Heart Center, Columbus, Ohio